Wisconsin moves ahead with election, awaits Supreme Court

 Thousands of poll workers have said they won’t work on Tuesday, leading Milwaukee to reduce its planned number of polling sites from 180 to just five.
 The National Guard was distributing supplies, including hand sanitizer, to polling sites across the state.
 In Madison, city workers were erecting plexiglass barriers to protect poll workers and voters were encouraged to bring their own pens to mark the ballots.

+George Dunst, 76, of Madison, is the former attorney for the state elections commission who has volunteered at his local polling site on nearly every election since he retired.
+But he’s not going on Tuesday amid fears of contracting COVID-19.

+“No matter what safety precautions you take there’s going to be exposure,” he said.
+“Who knows who comes into the polling place?”

 As of Monday morning, a record-high 1.2 million absentee ballots had been requested and more than 724,000 had been returned.
-Democrats fear that if the Supreme Court reverses the judge’s ruling, and cuts short the amount of time those ballots can be returned and still counted, thousands of voters will be disenfranchised and not have their votes counted.
+Democrats fear that if the Supreme Court reverses the judge’s ruling and cuts short the amount of time those ballots can be returned and still counted, thousands of voters will be disenfranchised and not have their votes counted.

+Associated Press writer Todd Richmond contributed to this story from Madison, Wisconsin.